imagej/imagej.github.io/pages/Bleach_Correction.md

 description: test description
 ---

-The plugin was made available by  and Jens Rietdorf and the full documentation is available [at EMBL's site](http://cmci.embl.de/downloads/bleach_corrector).
+The plugin was made available by {% include Person content="Miura" %}
+and Jens Rietdorf and the full documentation is available [at EMBL's site](http://cmci.embl.de/downloads/bleach_corrector).

 This plugin contains three different methods for correcting the